-- a.
-Students entering 4 year old Kindergarten (K4) must be four (4) years of age by September 1st of that school year and they must be toilet trained and function independently in the restroom.
-A child is considered to be toilet trained when he or she initiates going to the bathroom, can adjust clothing (buckle & unbuckle, zip & unzip) necessary to use the restroom and knows effective hand washing procedure. - b.
-Children entering Kindergarten (K5) must be five (5) years of age by September 1st of that school year and they must be toilet trained and function independently in the restroom.
+a.
+We welcome 4-year-old children and 3-year-old children who will be 4 years old December 31st in our Pre-Kindergarten (PK).
+Four-year olds who expect to progress to Kindergarten the next year must be four (4) years of age by September 1st of that school year.
+Students who are not 4 years of age by September 1st of that school year are expected to spend 2 years in the PK program prior to entering Kindergarten.
+All PK students must be toilet trained and function independently in the restrooms.
+A child is considered to be toilet trained when he or she initiates going to the bathroom, can adjust clothing (buckle & unbuckle, zip & unzip) necessary to use the restroom and knows effective hand washing procedure.

+- b.
+Children entering Kindergarten must be five (5) years of age by September 1st of that school year and they must be toilet trained and function independently in the restroom.
 A child is considered to be toilet trained when he or she initiates going to the bathroom, can adjust clothing (buckle & unbuckle, zip & unzip) necessary to use the restroom and knows effective hand washing procedure. - c.
 Students entering First Grade must be six (6) years of age by September 1st of that school year and they must be toilet trained and function independently in the restroom.
 A child is considered to be toilet trained when he or she initiates going to the bathroom, can adjust clothing (buckle & unbuckle, zip & unzip) necessary to use the restroom and knows effective hand washing procedure. - d.
 At the time of enrollment, the following documents must accompany a completed registration form: - \Application Fee - \Parishioner Verification Form (Catholic applicants only) - \Copy of Birth Certificate - \Current Report Card (Applicants for grades 1-8) - \SC Immunization Certificate - \Standardized Test Scores (Applicants for grades 1-8) - \Copy of Baptism Certificate (Catholic applicants only) - \Documentation related to medical, cognitive, behavioral, special needs, etc. - \Signed Request for School Records - \Parent Observation Form - \Teacher Observation Form

-Note: Student Applications for Admission will be reviewed to determine whether the program at CCS will meet the educational needs of the students.
+Note: Student Applications for Admission will be reviewed to determine whether our school will be albe to meet the needs of the student.